Authors: Chien-Hua Huang1, Randy Su1, Hui-Chun Huang1, Katie Lin2, Nick Foster2, Nathan Juergens2, Josh Risley2, Katy Haynes2, Ziad Obermeyer2,3

 v1.1: In the next version of this dataset, we’ll expand the set of control patients, with a view to creating a dataset that might one day help predict which patients will eventually sustain a cardiac arrest.
 We’ll also add additional prior ECGs from the NTUH system for each patient, as well as refresh the dataset by adding new cases for 2020 to 2021.

-Dataset construction and key variables relevant to the medical setting are shown in the schematic below.
+Dataset construction and key outcome variables are shown in the schematic below.
 A note on color choices: the burnt siena (orange) indicates the node that corresponds to the observations (rows) in the dataset, and the grape (purple) indicates key patient outcomes.

 v1 Cause of cardiac arrest for ROSC patients